Special Scholarships and Programs

 Up to 10 Fellows will be selected for each entering class at Albion College.

-- Students will receive tuition, room and board.
+- Students will receive tuition, housing and food.
 They will be responsible for books, fees, incidental expenses and any taxes that are assessed; the only loan component that students might have would be to cover these latter expenses.

 - The fellowship is renewable each year of enrollment, as long as all program requirements are met.
 Students will be expected to complete their Albion College degree in eight semesters.

 - To participate in the program, students will also fulfill a community service requirement.
 This commitment will include 40 hours per week for 10 weeks in the summer and 10 hours per week during the academic year, and will begin in the summer prior to their first year at Albion College.
-The nature of these assignments is still to be determined, but they will likely include work, service, supplemental instruction and projects designed to "build" the community of Albion.
+The nature of these assignments include work, service, supplemental instruction and projects designed to "build" the community of Albion.
 Over the course of a student's college career, it is expected that summer jobs will increase in responsibility from entry-level positions to jobs that will provide meaningful work experience for the student's academic program and/or future career.

-- If a student needs nine semesters to complete a degree (due to teacher certification requirements, etc.), the College will pay for the additional semester.
+- If a student needs nine semesters to complete a degree (due to teacher certification requirements, etc.), the College may pay for the additional semester based upon review of the student's prior progress.

 - A transfer student with some college credit but who still qualifies as a first-year student will be eligible for the program, assuming all other requirements are met.